-To take advantage of all available breaks, you first need to be aware of relevant tax law changes that have already gone into effect.
-While major changes under 2020's CARES Act have largely expired, some have been extended or even expanded by the Consolidated Appropriations Act (CAA), signed into law late last year, or the American Rescue Plan Act (ARPA), signed into law in March.
-The latter two laws include other tax law provisions as well.
-You also can't forget about the massive Tax Cuts and Jobs Act (TCJA) that generally went into effect three years ago but still impacts tax planning.
-Finally, you need to keep an eye out for more tax law changes that could affect 2021 planning.
+To take advantage of all available breaks, you first need to be aware of relevant tax law changes that are going into effect - or that have expired.
+For example, the Inflation Reduction Act, signed into law in August, includes some tax breaks related to clean energy, plug-in electric vehicles and home energy improvements.
+But tax provisions intended to provide relief during the height of the pandemic generally have expired.
+You also can't forget about the massive Tax Cuts and Jobs Act (TCJA) that generally went into effect four years ago but still significantly impacts tax planning.
+Finally, you need to keep an eye out for any new tax law changes that might still be signed into law this year and affect 2022 planning.

-This guide provides an overview of some of the most significant tax law changes going into effect this year and other key tax provisions you need to be aware of.
+This guide provides an overview of some of the key tax provisions higher-income taxpayers need to be aware of.
 It offers a variety of strategies for minimizing your taxes in the current tax environment.
 Use it to identify the best strategies for your particular situation with your tax advisor, who also can keep you apprised of any new tax law developments that might affect you.